RetroPie/RetroPie-Docs/docs/ScummVM.md

 - Press F4 to get out of emulationstation

-- Type in emulationstation to open up emulationstation
+- Type `emulationstation` to re-launch emulationstation

-- navigate to scummvm and your games will all be there on the list and you'll have no need of a GUI
+- navigate to scummvm and your games will be there on the list and you'll have no need for a GUI

 ## Troubleshooting